khashayarghajar/README/CONTRIBUTING.md

 - If you've added your test to an existing class, you will need to run the whole class and track the output .
 - write some new tests doesn't means to delete the old ones .

-> NOTE : only add, remove or fix tests that are located in `./test` .
+> NOTE : only add/remove/fix tests that are located in `./test` .

 - - - -